 “Be consistent and never make emotion-based decisions.” -Spec Ed teacher, K-6 combo class

 “CONSISTENCY IS KEY!!!
-Keeping up with consistency really helps the kids stay on track.” – Alicia B., Kindergarten
+Keeping up with consistency helps the kids stay on track.” – Alicia B., Kindergarten

 “Be consistent!
 Do things the same every time–don’t let something go once if you’re trying to make sure the kids do it.
 Once you let it get by once, you’ve lost your credibility with the kids.” -Melinda Goodwin, K/1